Josuto/monguito/README.md

 ## Description

-Abstract repository implementation in [NestJS](https://github.com/nestjs/nest).
-Inspired in [Spring Data](https://spring.io/projects/spring-data), this abstract repository provides a consistent programming model for data access and persistence operations.
+This project consists of an abstract database repository implementation in [NestJS](https://github.com/nestjs/nest).
+Inspired in [Spring Data](https://spring.io/projects/spring-data), an abstract repository provides the base for a consistent programming model for data access operations.
 It is aimed to enable enterprise application developers to easily and seamlessly build the database layer.

-It specifies a ```Repository``` interface that defines several repository common methods. ```Repository``` may be implemented by any class that models a concrete repository technology.
-This project includes an implementation for MongoDB using [Mongoose](https://mongoosejs.com/).
+The project specifies a ```Repository``` interface that defines several database repository common methods.
+The interface is meant to be implemented by classes that models a database repository technology e.g., MongoDB or MySQL.
+These classes are a realisation of the Template design pattern.
+For example, this project includes an implementation for MongoDB using [Mongoose](https://mongoosejs.com/) i.e., ```MongooseRepository```.
+This class is abstract and meant to be extended by any number of concrete domain object-specific repository classes.

-All the classes composing the abstract repository are included at the ```adapters``` folder.
-Besides, you may find the abstract repository integration tests under the ```__tests__``` folder.
+All the classes composing the abstract repository are included at the ```src/adapters``` folder.
+Besides, you may find the abstract repository integration tests under the ```src/adapters/__tests__``` folder.
 Following Clean Code, these tests also represent the documentation of the abstract repository API.

+### Extending the Abstract Repository Logic

+The definition of ```Repository``` can be changed to include more methods or even a different set of methods.
+However, due to its abstract nature, these methods should not be specific to any domain object.
+Thus, if e.g., we were to create a repository to enable data access on instances of type ```Book``` from MongoDB, we can create a concrete class ```BookRepository``` that extends the abstract class ```MongooseRepository```, which in turn implements the ```Repository``` interface. ```BookRepository``` can then specify book specific data access operations e.g., ```findByAuthor```.
+One could also develop a domain object specific repository so that it solely implements ```Repository``` (i.e., without extending any abstract repository template), but it is not advised to do so since it defeats the purpose of reusing common database logic.

 ## Installation